 - 1. Students will learn the language of/vocabulary for Life Span Development in the counseling profession in order to score well on the National Counseling Exam (NCE) for licensing. - 2.
 Students will gain practice in the skill of critically evaluating theory and research in the counseling profession. - 3.
-Students will learn to appreciate and apply the constructs/research of this field in client populations and for their future work with clients
+Students will learn gain experience discerning relevant issues for counseling professionals from an overabundance of content. - 4.
+Students will gain experience identifying, researching, and presenting relevant issues related to Life Span Development. - 5.
+Students will gain experience applying course content to/with a real person and listening to their responses.